Doctor of Philosophy

 The qualification awarded on graduation is recognised in the Australian Qualifications Framework (AQF) as Level 10.

-Depending on the specific studies chosen, accreditation with a relevant science professional association is possible.
+Depending on the specific studies you chose, accreditation with a relevant science professional association is possible.

 Effective professional development for graduate researchers and early career researchers.

 We pair a highly motivated PhD student with an industry leader with similar interests.

 We offer internships to Master by Research and PhD students in various disciplines.

 A selection of La Trobe researchers talk about the exciting work that they're doing.

 Fees and costs

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.

 See Student Handbook for more details

 The Handbook contains detailed course information designed for enrolled students, including course structures, electives and options.
 The delivery of this course can vary between campuses.
 For detailed information please select the relevant campus: